Hubert Gough: Battle of the Ancre Heights

 The Battle of the Ancre Heights (1 October – 11 November) was conducted further to the left of Gough's sector.
 Haig issued orders (29 September) for further advances by Reserve and Fourth Armies.
-Gough was to attack Loupart Wood from the south and Beaumont Hamel from the west.
+Gough was to attack Loupart Wood from the south and Beaumont-Hamel from the west.
 The plan was for Reserve Army to advance 5 mi and capture more ground in one battle than in three months of campaigning.

 On 8 October, the 1st and 3rd Canadian divisions, on Gough's right flank, assisted another of Rawlinson's offensives by attacking unsuccessfully towards Le Sars and Regina Trench, only to be held up by German wire.
 Speaking to Haig that afternoon, Gough blamed the 3rd Canadian Division, claiming that in some cases they had not even left their trenches.
 Stuff Redoubt fell (9 October) to a battalion of 25th Division.
 Schwaben Redoubt was attacked unsuccessfully (9 October) in a surprise night attack with no barrage, then successfully on 14 October after a two-day bombardment.
 These costly penny-packet attacks sometimes involved little more than a single battalion.
 A big German counterattack was then repulsed.
 By this time Gough was discussing with Haig the possibility that the war might go on into 1917, requiring fresh offensives.

 After two weeks of rain had rendered plans for exploitation unrealistic, Gough issued a new, more cautious plan (15 October), in which 45 tanks were to be used, although he was still under pressure from Haig to exploit to the north and north-east.
 Stuff and Regina Trenches (which ran approximately west–east north of a line from Thiepval to Courcelette) were then captured in a major attack by 35th, 25th, 18th and 4th Canadian divisions, completing the capture of the Ancre Heights.
 The battle testified to the revived German defence after their panic of September.

 Wilson, whom Gough had disliked since the Curragh incident, commanded IV Corps first alongside then under Gough in 1916.
 Wilson commented in his diary (21 October) on reports of Gough micro-managing divisions and even brigades.
-That autumn Lord Loch told Wilson "Goughie is the best hated & most useless & most dangerous General we have got".
+That autumn Edward Loch, 2nd Baron Loch told Wilson "Goughie is the best hated & most useless & most dangerous General we have got".

 After the success of 21 October, Gough once again presented more ambitious plans, with Haig offering (24 October) to place an extra two cavalry divisions (for three in total) at his disposal – this at a time when even quite minor infantry attacks on Fourth Army sector were having to be cancelled because of mud.
 Haig cautioned Gough to wait for three days of fine weather (26 October) before attacking again.
-Gough complained that Brigadier-General Radcliffe (chief of staff, Canadian Corps) "made unnecessary difficulties" (Haig Diary 30 October 1916).
+Gough complained that Brigadier-General Percy Radcliffe (chief of staff, Canadian Corps) "made unnecessary difficulties" (Haig Diary 30 October 1916).

 Reserve Army was redesignated Fifth Army on 30 October 1916.